joomdev/Mighty-Addons/README.md

 Mighty Addons plugin can work with any WordPress theme which supports Elementor.
 You don't need to change the theme to use our Elementor addons.

 ### Built-in FAQ Schema
-Add the FAQ section with the help of MT Accordion on your pages and mark that section with FAQ schema.
+Add the FAQ section with the help of MA Accordion on your pages and mark that section with FAQ schema.
 You will have a chance to get extra space in SERP.

 ### Light Weight
 To eliminate loading issues, Mighty Addons has neat and clean code which makes it lightweight widget plugins for Elementor.